Niraj-Kamdar/manylinux-wheel-builder/README.md

 Pypa's manylinux has mentioned that - "The manylinux2010 tags allow projects to distribute wheels that are automatically installed (and work!) on the vast majority of desktop and server Linux distributions."

+## Contributions
+If you find any bugs or have any idea to improve this action please file an issue.
+You are also welcome to improve project documentation.